-‘THE GREATEST CARD IN THE HISTORY OF BOXING’ SET FOR SAUDI ON FEB.
-22
+‘THE GREATEST CARD IN THE HISTORY OF BOXING’ is finally here

 Turki Alalshikh has done it again, and this time, he’s done it bigger and better than ever.

-On Monday night, the Feb.
-22 card in Riyadh was finally announced, with the highly anticipated rematch between Artur Beterbiev and Dmitry Bivol for the undisputed light-heavyweight championship topping a bill that has a world title on the line in EVERY fight—quite something.
+The Last Crescendo… arguably the greatest boxing card of all time with the highly anticipated rematch between Artur Beterbiev and Dmitry Bivol for the undisputed light-heavyweight championship topping a bill that has a world title on the line in EVERY fight—quite something.

 We’ll be taking a look at each fight as we look ahead to one of, if not THE, greatest card in the history of boxing.